 Food Assistance Programs

-The Office of Food for Peace (FFP) partners with the UN World Food Program (WFP) targets more than 1.4 million DRC refugees, Burundian returnees, host communities, and vulnerable Burundians in Cankuzo, Kirundo, Bujumbura rural, Ngozi, Rutana, and Gitega provinces.
+The Office of Food for Peace (FFP) supports the UN World Food Program (WFP) targets more than 1.4 million DRC refugees, Burundian returnees, host communities, and vulnerable Burundians in Cankuzo, Kirundo, Bujumbura rural, Ngozi, Rutana, and Gitega provinces.
 The WFP program entails general food distributions, food vouchers for the first time, supplementary feeding to approximately 23,000 moderately malnourished people and emergency school feeding to approximately 85,000 children.
-Finally, FFP partners with the UN Children’s Fund (UNICEF) to ready-to-use therapeutic food to address severe acute malnutrition.
+FFP also supports UNICEF, to reach 16,500 severely acute malnourished children with ready-to-use therapeutic food, to address severe acute malnutrition.

 Food for Peace Contributions